renoki-co/laravel-helm-demo/README.md

 ## Building Image

-This projects offers three alternative to build an image:
+This project offers three alternative to build an image:

 - for PHP-FPM + NGINX projects (using `Dockerfile.fpm`)
 - for Octane (using `Dockerfile.octane`)